MicrosoftDocs/cpp-docs/docs/vs-2015/mfc/reference/clistctrl-class.md

  A pointer to a [CToolTipCtrl](../Topic/CToolTipCtrl%20Class.md) object to be used by the list control.
 If the [Create](#clistctrl__create) member function uses the style **LVS_NOTOOLTIPS**, no tooltips are used, and **NULL** is returned.

 ### Remarks
- This member function implements the behavior of the Win32 message [LVM_GETTOOLTIPS](http://msdn.microsoft.com/library/windows/desktop/bb761085), as described in the [!INCLUDE[winSDK](../Token/winSDK_md.md)].
+ This member function implements the behavior of the Win32 message [LVM_GETTOOLTIPS](http://msdn.microsoft.com/library/windows/desktop/bb761085), as described in the Windows SDK.
 The MFC implementation of `GetToolTips` returns a `CToolTipCtrl` object, which is used by the list control, rather than a handle to a tooltip control.

 ### Example
 <!-- TODO: review snippet reference  [!CODE [NVC_MFC_CListCtrl#29](../CodeSnippet/VS_Snippets_Cpp/NVC_MFC_CListCtrl#29)]  -->